bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumAirGapDistance_2mybns6p50AwDgAqzOYpqr/Documentation.md

-The minimum distance which ensures air insulation.
+The minimum thickness of the air gap layer that ensures insulation.